-A wonderful evening at this theatre - come rain or come shine
+Come along - come rain or come shine

 By Ashley Gibbins

 Disturbances from the auditorium, be it chattering or mobiles sounding off, can be the bane of the actors life.
 So off-putting.

 The late, great, Richard Griffiths found this so frustrating he was known to stop a performance to lambast the culprits.